Canadian Films for French Audiences – 55 minutes (films by Indigenous artists)

 Thursday, June 6th 2019 6:30 pm

 Le Labo is pleased to present the Winnipeg Film Group‘s touring program.
 For the event, our programming committee chose films by Indegenous artists Looking backward and moving forward.

-The screening will be followed by a discussion with Shane Belcourt (participating artist) and Simon M. Bénédict (Labo member).
+The screening will be followed by a discussion with Shane Belcourt (participating artist), Simon M. Bénédict and Jo Proulx (Labo members).

 You will find more information on this link.

 Shane Belcourt is an award-winning and two-time CSA-nominated filmmaker based in Toronto, Canada.
 As a writer and director on many Indigenous works, in both narrative and factual, Shane has a vested interested in creating works that speak to his Métis heritage.
 Notable work includes the feature film Tkaronto; shorts such as A Common Experience, Keeping Quiet, and Pookums; the dance-documentary Kaha:wi – The Cycle of Life (2015 CSA Best Direction Nomination); and two Historica Canada Minutes Chanie Wenjack and Naskumituwin (Treaty).
 Recent works include the award-winning 2018 CBC Firsthand documentary Indictment (co-directed with Lisa Jackson; 2017 imagineNATIVE Best Documentary), the music documentary series AMPLIFY for APTN (series creator, executive producer, and show-runner), and the dramatic feature Red Rover (co-writer, director).
 He is an alumna of the TIFF Talent Lab and NSI’s Totally Television programs, and a member of the DGC.
 For more information on Shane Belcourt, check out his website.